csurgay/ansible-training/lessons/17_Tags/README.md

 #### Adding a Tag to a Role

-Tags work the same way for roles.
-Here’s an example:
+Tags work the same way for Roles:

 ```yaml
 ---